samgabrail/crossplane-intro/Lab06-ArgoCD/guide.md

 # ArgoCD Setup

-In this lab we will get ArgoCD ready for crossplane.
+In this lab we will get ArgoCD ready for crossplane and use it to deploy our Web server with the necessary networking.

 ## Install ArgoCD